 So, what do you do?

 Remodeling Magazine offers perhaps the most professional answer.
 Each year (for over 20 years) it researches and publishes a “Cost vs. Value” report that lists the cost of numerous home remodeling projects in different areas of the country.
-It includes the cost of a Wood Deck, a Composite Deck, and an “Upscale” Composite Deck.
+It includes the cost of a Wood Deck and a Composite Deck.
 Click on the project name to view a brief description that identifies materials, some design elements and the amenities.
-In their 2015 report, Remodeling estimates the cost of a composite deck in the Boston area could vary from $18,400 to over $42,900.
+In their 2018 report, Remodeling estimates the cost of a “midrange” deck in the Boston area could vary from $15,400 to over $20,000.
+The best synthetic decking and rails will drive that price well over $35,000.
+And an upscale deck?
+With different levels, under-deck roofing, a pergola, perhaps an outdoor kitchen,…?
+We’ve designed and built upscale, custom decks valued over $60,000.
+It all depends on what you truly want.

 How should you choose a company to build your deck?
 Skip over companies who will paint your house, re-shingle your roof, and also build you a deck.
 Focus instead on companies that specialize in decks.
 Check them out in the Better Business Bureau.
 Better yet, read full evaluations written by consumers in Angie’s List.